vikasnr/keyword-routing/readme.md

+The "[Section 'A langchain based approach to route requests in RAG']" will be a link to "#A langchain based approach to route requests in RAG"

 ## A langchain based approach to route requests in RAG
 ### Uses keyword extracted from pdfs to route requests to appropriate vectorstores